rifat17/proxyweb/README.md

 Open Source Web UI for [ProxySQL](https://proxysql.com/)

 > [!WARNING]
-> Basic authentication is turned on by default in the latest version, default creds are admin/admin42, can be changed by editing the config file.
+> Basic authentication is turned on by default in the latest version, default credentials are as follows:
+> username: admin
+> password: admin42
+> These can be changed by editing the config file.

 ![ProxyWeb ui](misc/images/ProxyWeb_main.jpg)